Theodb/PhD-research-papers/README.md

 ## How to use it ?

 * Check a paper -> Go to the Issues tab where all the papers are listed - you can filter them by labels (Year, topic, author, conference).
-* Add a paper -> Go to the Issues tab and create a new issue a template will be displayed
+* Add a paper -> Go to the Issues tab and create a new issue, a template will be displayed

 ## About